karencch/restaurant_CRUD_MERN_application/README.md

 To run frontend: navigate to react-frontend/react-frontend within the project folder and run "npm run dev" in command line.
 To run backend: navigate to main project folder and run "npm run dev" in command line.

+LESSONS LEARNED:
+This was my first project using React framework and Tailwind for designing the frontend.
+I had to learn from github user devtamin's NodeAPIV2 instructions to be able to create this project.
+This project helepd me to gain a better understanding of MVC architecture and how frontend and backend fit together.

+ROOM FOR IMPROVEMENT:
+Future directions would be to style the restaurant cards into more of a table format.
+I would also like to extend the backend side of this project to incorporate public APIs with restaurant reviews.

 CREDITS:
-Credit to devtamin's github as a reference for learning how to write react code.
+Credit to devtamin's github as a reference for learning how to write React code and as a general template.